With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of tools:
+You’ll only need a handful of items:

 • Wet-dry vacuum and hose with a soft brush attachment